MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. Everyone is a proponent of strong encryption
 16. The eggs of the brood need to be an odd number
+17. I'm an instant star.
+Just add water and stir.